 Looking for the best oven baked broccoli around?
 A garlic broccoli recipe – or, better yet, roasted broccoli with parmesan – that will be the best side dish to complete your dinner?
 Then look no further!
 I guarantee that this recipe for garlic parmesan broccoli is the easiest and best way to make broccoli (and I know you have some in your freezer!)

 Now, I’ll be the first to admit that I don’t give side dishes as much credit as they deserve.
-I hardly ever make them, but I’m also just cooking for The Husband and I – more times than not, it feels like too much work to go to all that trouble for just the two of us.
+I hardly ever make them, but I’m also just cooking for an old friend of mine and I – more times than not, it feels like too much work to go to all that trouble for just the two of us.

 Typically I make so much of the “main” dish that neither of us wants to even think about having more food.
 In our small little world of two, it solves the problem and everyone still goes to bed happy.